rationalpointofview/rpov/_posts/2016-03-09-mental-model-mathematics-central-limit-theorem.md

 #Introductions

+The central limit theorom:

+__The condition:__

-The central limit theorom tells you that, if you draw a fix number of samples n ( assume n big enough, we will talk about whats big enough later ) random samples from pool with known standard deviation & mean, but **regardless the distribution shape**, then the sum of these sample values will form a bell curve, which mean of the sum will be µ x n, and standard deviation of these sum will be pool standard deviation * n^1/2.
+* if you draw a fix number of random samples __many times__ ( assuming this fix number n is big enough, we will talk about whats big enough later ) from a pool of numbers with known standard deviation & mean.

+    - The base pool distribution can be anything, step/normal, you name it, and it doesn't matter

+    - How big of n is big enough ?
+30 is a good number, while 15 is stretch minimum.

+__The prediction:__

+The sum( or average) of these sample values from each draw will form a bell curve

+The mean of the bell curve be µ x n:
+The standard deviation of these sum will be pool standard deviation * n^1/2.

 If we use the group average instead, divided both average and the sample group standard deviation by n.